groupeLIAMG/ttcr/docs/model_discretization.rst

 In the rightmost case, slowness values are assigned to grid nodes.
 In the latter case, traveltime computation between two nodes is done by taking the average of the slowness values at the two nodes.

+The choice mostly depends on the application.
+For example, in traveltime tomography the problem is to use traveltime data to estimate the slowness model.
+Rectilinear grids contain less cells than nodes, hence the number of unknown parameters is less if slowness values are assigned to cells.
+With tetrahedral meshes, the number of nodes is less than the number of cells, and the system to solve will be smaller if slowness values are assignied to the nodes.